Capital City: Port Vila

 Please Note: All data sourced from the Population Reference Bureau and the CIA World Fact Book

 Pr Thompson Aki from Vanuatu first met Pr Barry Silverback at a CRC Conference in Albury, Australia.
 As a result of this meeting he visited Bethel Christian Centre in Papua New Guinea and soon afterwards decided to join CRC Churches International.
 Pr Thompson joined with Pr Remy Adams and his family to start a house church.
 They also planned for the first CRC church to begin in Port Vila.

 The CRC was invited to re-establish a Bible School located near Luganville on the northern island of Espiritu Santo.
-In April 1997, Geno Kanage (PNG) & Bill Brill (Aust) went to the island to prepare the neglected school grounds & buildings.
-Seven students graduated from the first intake to our Living Stone School of Evangelism.
-Ps Geno & Eleina Kanage from PNG were the first Principals followed by Samuel Reddy from Fiji.
-He was assisted by PNG missionary Gill Michael.
+In April 1997, Geno Manage from Papua New Guinea and Pr Bill Brill from Australia went to the island to prepare the neglected school grounds and buildings.
+Seven students graduated from the first intake of Living Stone School of Evangelism.
+Pr Geno and his wife Eleina were the first Principals.
+They were followed by Samuel Reddy from Fiji.
+He was assisted by Papua New Guinean missionary Gill Michael.